 Lecture classes in physics have appropriate enrollment limits of about 30 to 40.
 Physics lab classes have appropriate limits of 24.
-We have been allowing students over the class limit for all the Physics lectures and labs.
+We have been allowing students over the class limit for some of the Physics lectures and labs.
+ALL Locations Average

-ALL Locations Average Class Size (data are flawed.
-See bold faced explanation above).
+Class Size (data are flawed.
+See the explanation above).